joaopizani/paucasedmatura-src/site/src/en/blog/tech/2009-05-31_ubuntu-windows-virtualbox.md

   9. Choose the amount of RAM that will be given to the VM.
        + For Ubuntu, the minumum required is 384MB.
-       + Obs: Do not forget, ALL of the RAM memory here chosen will be occupied during the execution of the VM.

   10. Now it's time to create a virtual disk to connect to the VM.
       A virtual disk is just another file in your Windows filesystem, but that will be used by the VM as a hard disk.
         + Click "New" to open the New Virtual Disk wizard.
         + Click next, and then choose "Dinamically expanding storage".
-          By choosing this option, the virtual disk file will have only the necessary size to host the CURRENT contents of the Ubuntu system.
+            - By choosing this option, the disk file will have only the necessary size to host the CURRENT contents of the Ubuntu system.
         + Then choose the size of the virtual disk.
 For Ubuntu, the recommended size is at least 5GB.
         + Click "Finish"

   11. And back to the main VM creation wizard, click "Next" and them "Finish".
 Now you're ready to begin installing Ubuntu in your new VM!

 [5]: <http://www.virtualbox.org/>

 ### Installing Ubuntu from the CD ISO image

-Now let's install the most recent Ubuntu version on the virtual machine we've just created, and we're installing it from the .iso file, downloaded from the [official site][6].
+Now let's install the most recent Ubuntu version on the virtual machine we've just created: we're installing it from the `.iso` file, downloaded from the [official site][6].
-The first step is to configure the VM to boot from the CD (from the CD image).
+The first step is to configure the VM to boot from the CD (CD image).
 Then we'll do the installation itself.

   1. Select the recently created VM and click "Settings"